barotto/IBMulator/BUILD_WINDOWS.md

 create a release package inside the source directory:
 `--prefix="C:\workspace\IBMulator\release"`

-You are free to move this package inside `C:\Program Files`  or any other folder you like.
+You are free to move this package inside `C:\Program Files`, your desktop, or any other folder you like, as IBMulator uses relative paths to load its assets.

 If you opted for the **statically linked build** you are now ready to use IBMulator.